Undefined-Behavior-Foundation/.github/profile/README.md

 Our [manifesto](https://github.com/Undefined-Behavior-Foundation/.github/wiki/Manifesto) describes our intention.
 Join us if it resonates with you.

-Propose a new ri in our [discussions](https://github.com/orgs/Undefined-Behavior-Foundation/discussions/categories/ri-proposals)
+Propose a new [reference implementation](https://github.com/Undefined-Behavior-Foundation/.github/wiki/Reference-Implementations) in our [discussions](https://github.com/orgs/Undefined-Behavior-Foundation/discussions/categories/ri-proposals)

+Contribute to an existing [project](https://github.com/orgs/Undefined-Behavior-Foundation/projects)